 Really relaxed cycling in mostly flat terrain.

-Category: 2x comfortable middle class hotels, 5x wine hotels
+Category: 2x comfortable middle-class hotels in Schweinfurt and Aschaffenburg, 5x wine hotels

-- 3 x wine tasting/ visiting of wine cellar in Sommerach, Sommerhausen and Homburg
+- 3 wine tastings/visiting of wine cellars in Ochsenfurt/Sommerhausen, Homburg and Bürgstadt (German)

 - Service hotline